MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/platform-capabilities-and-apis/installing-pix-hololens.md

 * With the device still connected, awake, and with the user logged in, launch Visual Studio.

 > [!IMPORTANT]
 > Make sure your device isn't in standby mode or asleep.
+If you're having trouble with this step, refer to the [Windows Device Portal instructions](https://docs.microsoft.com/windows/mixed-reality/develop/platform-capabilities-and-apis/using-the-windows-device-portal).

 ## Preparing for deployment